-Our Energy Advice Services are provided through two projects with funding from British Gas Energy Trust and National Grid Warm Homes Fund.
+Our Energy Advice Services are provided through with funding from British Gas Energy Trust.
 The aim is to help reduce fuel poverty in Northamptonshire through the provision of a range of support which helps households to better afford their energy bills and to keep homes warmer.
 Our Energy Advice Services are targeted at low income households and people experiencing physical and mental health problems.

 - Welfare Benefit advice and Benefit and grant income maximisation